Pratylenchus brachyurus: Distribution and economic importance

+P. brachyurus causes severe losses in maize (corn) in Western Nigeria and South Africa among other areas.

 Reproduction and life cycle

 These nematodes have the general nematode life cycle with four juvenile stages keeping their vermiform shape throughout the entire life cycle except the egg stage.
 Any of the stages, except the egg and J1 which molts inside the egg, can infect the root.
 The nematodes get inside the roots and move throughout the root laying eggs individually in the root cortex and maybe a few in the soil.
 This particular species of Pratylenchus reproduces by parthenogenesis.
 The males of this species have not been found very often.